lakourtis/pii-splicing-documentation/README.md

 - How should older, rule-based methods and masked language models (e.g. BERT) be used alongside or in lieu of modern LLMs such as GPT and Llama?
     - The tools reviewed in this [survey paper](https://www.semanticscholar.org/paper/De-identification-of-clinical-free-text-using-A-of-Kovacevic-Ba%C5%A1aragin/4dd2f02fbec030ed73aabbb556317a24f1013585?utm_source=direct_link)--which use rules, BERT-type models, or other machine learning methods--achieve over 95% F1-score on de-identification.
     - [DeIDClinic: A Multi-Layered Framework for De-identification of Clinical Free-text Data](https://arxiv.org/abs/2410.01648) is a hybrid system combining a fine-tuned BERT model with rules, achieving 0.9732 F1-score.
-    - ["Few-shot clinical entity recognition in English, French and Spanish: masked language models outperform generative model prompting"](https://arxiv.org/pdf/2402.12801) compares BERT-type models with generative LLMs in named entity recognition tasks and finds that BERT-type models outperform LLMs while using significantly less compute resources.
-However, it concludes that language models are still not accurate enough for reliable annotation.
+    - [Few-shot clinical entity recognition in English, French and Spanish: masked language models outperform generative model prompting](https://arxiv.org/pdf/2402.12801) compares BERT-type models with generative LLMs in named entity recognition tasks and finds that BERT-type models outperform LLMs while using significantly less compute resources.
+- How can we improve generative LLM performance?
+    - Change from no-shot to one- or few-shot (prompt with example deidentifications)
+    - Change output format.
+Potentially remove JSON output restriction and ask model to simply list outputs or classify inline
+    - Explicit chain of thought
+    - Chain of verification

 ## Existing Text De-identification Tools